 This course reinforces French I material and gradually introduces more advanced structures and vocabulary for an easier transition into French II the following year.
-Heavy emphasis is placed on class discussions so that students become comfortable speaking in French.
+The focus will shift to strengthening the four language skills with a heavy emphasis placed on comprehensibility ensuring students can communicate effectively.